isomerpages/imda-tradetrust/_developer/Product FAQ/Why does TradeTrust use public blockchains?.md

 <p>TradeTrust relies on public blockchain technology (Ethereum, Polygon,
 XDC, Hedera and Stability) to electronically endorse and transfer the ownership of a trade financing document amongst the stakeholders along a trade flow.
-TradeTrust’s use of public blockchain was a deliberate choice as in a global setting, there should not be a need for a central authority or body to govern the use of a network and gatekeep participation.
+TradeTrust deliberately chose to use public blockchain, as in a global setting, there should be no need for a central authority to govern the network and gatekeep participation.
 Public blockchains also allow for an open and interoperable system that enables all international parties to participate.</p>
 <p>TradeTrust caters to the following blockchain networks.</p>
 <ol data-tight="true" class="tight">
 <li>